 Cell (Glass spheres and hands), Louise Bourgeois, 1990 – 1993

-‘The viewer is only able to view the interior though panels that have been knocked out or broken.
-In this piece Bourgeois creates a symbolically charged, yet emotionally ambiguous space where every viewer reads it differently depending on one’s personal history’ (The Glass Quarterly).
+‘The viewer is only able to view the interior through panels that have been knocked out or broken.
+In this piece, Bourgeois creates a symbolically charged, yet emotionally ambiguous space where every viewer reads it differently depending on one’s personal history’ (The Glass Quarterly).

 - Research what you can about Louise Bourgeois’ life.